 2. Is the fear that’s holding me back realistic or imaginary?

-They’re going to judge me if I do this (or say this, or wear this, or insert any verb)
+- They’re going to judge me if I do this (or say this, or wear this, etc.)

 For more kickass tips on how to overcome fears and move forward, I highly recommend checking out the book Feel the Fear and Do It Anyway.